 MGMT won the hearts of a generation when they released one of the most entertaining albums of the aughts, Oracular Spectacular.
 When the group came onto the scene, they mixed the sounds of the ever-ubiquitous alt-rock of the times, pop, electronic and psychedelia into a concoction that hadn’t been heard before.
 Hits like “Time to Pretend” and “Electric Feel” worked as the soundtrack for many people’s coming-of-age journeys.
-MGMT’s newest album, Little Dark Age is a reinvention of that sound — an expression of their evolution after more than a decade in the music industry flooded with unexpected change.
+MGMT’s new album, Little Dark Age is a reinvention of that sound — an expression of their evolution after more than a decade in the music industry flooded with unexpected change.

 Where previous projects Oracular Spectacular and Congratulations were filled with peppiness and a naive anticipation for the future, Little Dark Age seems to trade those sentiments for their cynical counterparts.
 The album feels like a maturation beyond their once seemingly carefree views on life.
 MGMT explore the nuances of relationships — and how they sometimes end for frivolous reasons.
 They explore secrets so personal, they lead to isolation.
 They explore modern infatuation with phones.
 Little Dark Age is the album for those who listened to MGMT’s debut in their teens and have now worked through heartbreak, isolation and turmoil of all kinds.